Northwest Alabama Regional Airport

 VFR

-Northwest Alabama Regional Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
-Note: This observation is 1.1 hours old and conditions may have changed.
+Northwest Alabama Regional Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 4,900 feet and 10 SM visibility.

 Wind Analysis